 At your puppy’s 1 year checkup, talk to your vet about his body condition.
 His current body condition (underweight, ideal, overweight, or obese) will help you determine the best dog food for Dachshunds that he should be eating.

 Normal Body Condition Dachshunds

 A great place to start for an active, normal body weight/condition Dachshund is Royal Canin Dachshund Breed Health Nutrition Adult Formula.
-Royal Canin again tops my list due to their commitment and track record for safety, quality and premium ingredients.
+Royal Canin again tops my list due to its commitment and track record for safety, quality, and premium ingredients.

 This adult formula is for adults dachshunds over 10 months of age.
 This kibble is shaped in the same manner as the Royal Canin Dachshund puppy formula, promoting proper chewing and digestion.